 Right to object to processing of your data – You have a right to object to us using your data for marketing under the basis of ‘legitimate interests’ and if you wish to do so, please contact us at sallyann@carmichaelphotograph.com .

+Disclosures of your personal data

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
-We may use your personal information to send you promotional information about third parties which we think you may find interesting but only if you tell us that you wish this to happen. .
+We may use your personal information to send you promotional information about third parties which we think you may find interesting but only if you tell us that you wish this to happen.

+We may need to disclose your data to third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
+Alternatively, we may seek to acquire other businesses or merge with them.
+If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

+We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
+We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

+International Transfers

+We do not transfer or give access to your personal data outside the European Economic Area.
+If we do, for example, for website support, we ensure that data is secure.

 Security

 We are committed to ensuring that your information is secure.
 To prevent unauthorised access or disclosure, we have put in place appropriate physical, electronic and managerial procedures to safeguard and secure the information we collect online.
-All your information is stored either electronically on our secure servers or in the case of paper documentation, in secured cabinets only accessible by the Data Controller or those nominated as Data Processors.
+All your information is stored either electronically on our secure servers or in the case of paper documentation, in secured cabinets only accessible by us or our staff or those nominated by the Data Controller as Data Processors.
+We limit access to your personal data to those employees and other third parties who have a business need to know.
+They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

-In the event of any data security breach, we will comply with our legal responsibilities as outlined in the applicable legislation.
-Any password(s) which you might use to access our website or other platforms that are operated by the us using third-party providers are your own responsibility and you undertake not to share them with anyone else, save as to making provisions in your will.
+In the event of any data security breach, we will comply with our legal responsibilities to notify the applicable regulator and you as outlined in the applicable legislation.
+Any password(s) which you might use to access our website or other platforms that are operated by us using third-party providers are your own responsibility and you undertake not to share them with anyone else, save as to making provisions in your will.
 If you believe your password(s) has/have been compromised, you must inform us straightaway and change it.

 Complaints